Kiranjith83/SA/SA.md

     - Browser makes an HTTP Options call for a URL (Get/PUT/POSt etc).
     - Server returns a response that says: "These other domains are approved to GET the URL."
      - If not enabled?
-        - Error - "Origin policy cannot be read at the remote resource?".
+        - Error - "`Origin policy cannot be read at the remote resource?`".
 If you get the error enable CORS on API Gateway.

 ## Step functions.
   - Addresses the short runtime of Lambda, Stateless of Lambda